AriZuu/wiced-driver/README.md

 EMW3162 platform.c is modified so that UART stuff is excluded, as Pico]OS has it's own console support.

-Library doesn't use SDK Makefiles (Pico]OS Makefile system is use instead).
+Library doesn't use Wiced SDK Makefiles (Pico]OS Makefile system is used instead).
-Also, neither LwIP nor RTOS inside SDK is not used (lwip comes from picoos-lwip library and RTOS is, well, of course Pico]OS)
+Also, neither LwIP nor RTOS inside SDK is used (LwIP comes from picoos-lwip library and RTOS is, well, of course Pico]OS)

 Wifi chip firmware is loaded from /firmware/43362A2.bin, it's up to the